MischaU8/yumyum/display/show-hide-curve-measurements_PBeWcNw06xE.md

 Uploaded: 2023-06-05

-yum yum Floyd here with a quick look at displaying curve measurements and plasticity when generating new curves measurements will be displayed which can
+yum yum Floyd here with a quick look at displaying curve measurements in Plasticity when generating new curves measurements will be displayed which can
 Aid in the accuracy of their creation if you have no need for this information or